Stormy Daniels Will Fire Lawyer Michael Avenatti If Abuse Allegations Are True

 “I have never been physically abusive in my life nor was I last night.
 Any accusations to the contrary are fabricated and meant to do harm to my reputation.
 I look forward to being fully exonerated.”

-He also later took to Twitter to thank those who had reached out to him for support, pointed out that he has “always been an advocate” for women’s rights, and said he would not be “intimidated” into stopping his pursue for justice.
+He also later took to Twitter to thank those who had reached out to him for support, pointed out that he has “always been an advocate” for women’s rights, and said he would not be “intimidated” into stopping his pursuit for justice.

-Avenatti is currently Daniels’s attorney in the lawsuits against President Donald Trump and his former personal attorney Michael Cohen.
-The adult film star claims that she had an affair with President Trump back in 2006, and that his lawyer paid her to sign a confidentiality agreement so she would keep quiet about it, just days before the 2016 presidential election.
-She is suing to invalidate said presidential agreement, among other defamation claims.
+Avenatti is currently Daniels’ attorney in the lawsuits against President Donald Trump and his former personal attorney Michael Cohen.
+The adult film star claims that she had an affair with President Trump back in 2006 and that his lawyer paid her to sign a confidentiality agreement so she would keep quiet about it, just days before the 2016 presidential election.
+She is suing to invalidate the presidential agreement, among other defamation claims.